andycroll/andycroll.com/_posts/2019/2019-04-14-prevent-links-in-text-fields-to-foil-spammers.md

 ## Always…

-…use a validation to prevent the insertion of web addresses into you text fields.
+…use a validation to prevent the insertion of web addresses into your text fields.

 ```erb
 <%= form_for :invitee do |f| %>